Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Conclusions

 \section{Conclusions}

-This study proposes a novel AGFRFT framework to address the core limitations of existing graph spectral transformation methods, namely, the lack of angular control in the GFRFT and the inconsistency in the theoretical degeneracy of the AGFT.
-To achieve this goal, the framework fundamentally resolves AGFT’s theoretical inconsistency of AGFT by recursively constructing a degeneracy-friendly rotation matrix family.
-Based on this, two AGFRFT variants (I-AGFRFT and II-AGFRFT) are designed, with strict theoretical proofs completed to validate their core properties.
-A joint learnable parameterization strategy integrating fractional order $\alpha$ and rotation angle $\theta$ is simultaneously introduced to realize adaptive alignment with the structural characteristics of diverse graph signals.
-For the optimization of signals with different scales, the AGFRFT adopts a differentiated parameter optimization scheme: a grid search is selected for small-scale temporal signals to ensure parameter reliability, whereas gradient descent is employed for high-dimensional signals to balance efficiency and performance.
-Multimodal experiments fully confirm the comprehensive superiority of AGFRFT.
-In future work, we will focus on several directions: extending AGFRFT to dynamic graph signal processing, deeply integrating with GNNs to boost spectral feature extraction, optimizing computational efficiency for large-scale scenarios, and expanding to multi-task processing to enhance cross-field practical value.
+This study proposes a novel RP-GFRFT framework to address the core limitations of existing graph spectral transformation methods, namely, the lack of rotation-based basis control in the GFRFT and the inconsistency in the theoretical degeneracy of the AGFT.
+To achieve this goal, the framework fundamentally resolves AGFT’s theoretical degeneracy inconsistency by recursively constructing a degeneracy-friendly rotation matrix family.
+Based on this, two RP-GFRFT variants (I-RP-GFRFT and II-RP-GFRFT) are designed, with strict theoretical proofs completed to validate their core properties.
+A joint learnable parameterization strategy integrating fractional order $\alpha$ and rotation angle $\theta$ is simultaneously introduced to align the transform parameters with the structural characteristics of diverse graph signals.
+For the optimization of signals with different scales, the RP-GFRFT adopts a differentiated parameter optimization scheme: a grid search is selected for small-scale temporal signals to ensure parameter reliability, whereas gradient descent is employed for high-dimensional signals to balance efficiency and performance.
+Multimodal experiments demonstrate the consistent advantages of RP-GFRFT under the tested denoising settings.
+In future work, we will focus on several directions: extending RP-GFRFT to dynamic graph signal processing, deeply integrating with GNNs to boost spectral feature extraction, optimizing computational efficiency for large-scale scenarios, and expanding to multi-task processing to enhance cross-field practical value.